iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > Everyone in Alabama needs to download this.
 It doesn't work at all.
 If you catch covid and use this app you get to sue the developer as well as the state of Alabama.
 Definitely a better payout than a stimulus check.<br> :date: __2020-10-11 16:41:29__

-> We need this in society, this would help us a lot in America.
-Although all the comments say it's not accurate, but the reason I posted a five star review is because if they update this to work properly then everyone can at least consider using this to reduce Covid-19.<br> :date: __2020-10-11 06:04:06__

 #### 4-star reviews